serdeliverance/x-mentor/README.md

 ### Student Progress Registration

-This functionallity allow us to track the time the user spend in the platform watching courses.
+This functionality allow us to track the time the user spend in the platform watching courses.
 That info is then used to implement the LeaderBoard.

 ![Alt text](diagrams/student-progress-registration.png?raw=true "Student Progress Registration Flow")